jkitchin/literature-alerts/md/Papers-that-cite-my-papers.md

 [Margarita Poderyte](https://openalex.org/A5018938289), [R. J. S. Lima](https://openalex.org/A5085351261), [Peter Illum Golbækdal](https://openalex.org/A5119547146), [Dennis Wilkens Juhl](https://openalex.org/A5089524169), [Kasper V. Olesen](https://openalex.org/A5003048815), [Niels Chr.
 Nielsen](https://openalex.org/A5018065976), [Arianna Lanza](https://openalex.org/A5010464846), [Jiwoong Lee](https://openalex.org/A5100640468), Science Advances.
 11(36)] 2025.https://doi.org/10.1126/sciadv.adv5906 ([pdf](https://www.science.org/doi/pdf/10.1126/sciadv.adv5906?download=true)).

 Polyethylene terephthalate (PET) is a ubiquitous polymer with a lack of viable waste management solutions besides mechanical recycling, incineration, and landfilling.
-Herein, we demonstrate a chemical upcycling of PET waste into materials for CO 2 capture via aminolysis.
-The aminolysis reaction products—a bis-aminoamide (BAETA) and oligomers—exhibit high CO 2 capture capacity up to 3.4 moles per kilogram as a stand-alone organic solid material.
-BAETA shows strong chemisorption featuring high selectivity for CO 2 capture from flue gas (5 to 20% CO 2 ) and ambient air (~400 parts per million CO 2 ) under humid conditions.
-Our thermally stable material (>250°C) enables CO 2 capture at high temperatures (up to 170°C) for multiple cycles.
+Herein, we demonstrate a chemical upcycling of PET waste into materials for CO2 capture via aminolysis.
+The aminolysis reaction products-a bis-aminoamide (BAETA) and oligomers-exhibit high CO2 capture capacity up to 3.4 moles per kilogram as a stand-alone organic solid material.
+BAETA shows strong chemisorption featuring high selectivity for CO2 capture from flue gas (5 to 20% CO2) and ambient air (~400 parts per million CO2) under humid conditions.
+Our thermally stable material (>250°C) enables CO2 capture at high temperatures (up to 170°C) for multiple cycles.
 Scalability of the material production was demonstrated by performing aminolysis of untreated consumer waste PET of 1 kilogram.
 Our approach introduces a simple and straightforward solution that can address both plastic waste and carbon dioxide, offering a potential pathway toward net negative emissions.